devcontainers/images/src/python/README.md

 ### Development tags (`dev-*`)

-Preview tags are published builds of `main`, not stable release artifacts.
-The current development image definition (version `3.2.2`) is available as a preview through `mcr.microsoft.com/devcontainers/python:dev-3.14` (or `dev-3.14-trixie`, `dev-3.14-bookworm`).
-Before reporting an issue or reviewing a fix against a stable tag, check the preview tag because a merged change may already be available there.
+Development tags are preview builds from `main`, not stable release artifacts.
+Use `mcr.microsoft.com/devcontainers/python:dev-3.14` (or `dev-3.14-trixie`, `dev-3.14-bookworm`) to test the current image definition before its next stable release.
+Before reporting an issue or reviewing a fix against a stable tag, check the development tag because a merged change may already be available there.

 ### Pinned release tags